psmith1303/petersmith/content/journal/20180722-doing-strategy.md

 three dimensions: strategy process, strategy content, and strategy context.
 The 'what' of strategy is about strategy content.
-My experience of courses such as BUSINESS 101 and 102, INTBUS 202, and MKTG 301 is that their emphasis, vis-%agrave;-vis strategy, tends to be on the 'what' of strategy.
+My experience of courses such as BUSINESS 101 and 102, INTBUS 202, and MKTG 301 is that their emphasis, vis-&agrave;-vis strategy, tends to be on the 'what' of strategy.

-I'm going to drift into so history here, that is not really covered in the textbook (whereas the three dimensions are), as I find a historical analysis useful.
+I'm going to drift into some history here, that is not really covered in the textbook (whereas the three dimensions are), as I find a historical perspective useful.

 The earliest work of strategy, as applied to commerce/business, emerged in the early 1960s and is associated with people such as